 Pyong Ahn Hyung

-The pyong ahn/pyung ahn hyeong are a series of five forms that are in many ways reminiscent of the pinan kata series in karate.
+The pyong ahn/pyung ahn hyeong are a series of five forms that in many ways resemble the pinan kata series in karate.
 They were developed by Itosu, a mentor of Funakoshi Gichin.
-These forms were developed as a training form for Kong Sang Koon.
+These forms were developed as training forms for Kong Sang Koon.

 - Pyung Ahn Cho Dan